-What if I told you there is an idyllic Italian storybook village an hour and fifteen minutes from the port of Civitavecchia?
+What if I told you there is an idyllic Italian storybook village an hour and fifteen minutes from the port of Civitavecchia or 2 hours from Rome?
 Let me introduce you to Civita di Bagnoregio.

 Civita Di Bagnoregio from Rome

 And if you’re reading this with the idea of taking a trip to Civita Di Bagnoregio from Rome, keep reading.
 Civita Di Bagnoregio is a great day trip from Rome.
 This village is not even a 2-hour drive.
 It is absolutely worth the drive.
 Cruising through the beautiful Italian countryside is only half the adventure.

 Once you arrive at the final destination and see this Italian village perched on top of the hill surrounded by nothing but the Calanchi Valley, it will be love at first sight.

 Rome from Civitavecchia Cruise Port?